LeeBigelow/pegasus-theme-amiga-workbench/README.md

         - Swipe Left/Right on the header to change current colleciton
         - Swipe Left/Right on game art to cycle through images
         - Footer help images provide their function on click (if possible)
+- Converted svg css styles to line attributes for Android compatability
+- Some layout tweaks for tablet use
+- Included my [Pegasus notes](pegasus-notes.md) and [Skyscraper notes](skyscraper-notes.md).
+Might be of use?

 # Notes: